Carthage Tunisia Travel Guide

 Handshakes are common.
 Men shake hands with men, women with women.
 It is respectful for men to wait for women to offer a hand.
 "As-salam alaykum" has a polite universal greeting.

 Remove your shoes before entering mosques.
-Women should cover their heads (carry a scarf) and ensure shoulders and knees are covered.
+Ladies should cover their heads (carry a scarf) and ensure shoulders and knees are covered.
 Men should also dress modestly.
 Silence and respect are important during prayer times.

-Avoid public displays of affection.
+Be discreet with affection in public.
 Do not openly criticize Islam or the Tunisian government.
 Avoid discussing politics or religion unless a local starts the conversation and you are comfortable.
 Listen more than you speak.

 Tunisia has national parks (e.g., Ichkeul National Park for migratory birds) and nature reserves.
 Support these through official tours or by paying park fees.
 Waste management and recycling practices are developing but limited.